 - Microphone - This can be either a quality headset or a standalone mic.
 You just want to make sure that any voice recordings you do while playing come through clearly for your audience to hear.

 - Capture Card - Since the Nintendo Switch doesn't support internal streaming, you'll need to purchase a capture card.
-I personally recommend the Elgato HD60 S, which is a phenominal choice that works with several different gaming platforms.
+I personally recommend the Elgato HD60 S, a phenomenal choice that works with several different gaming platforms.

-- HDMI cable - You'll need to supply one of these cables and run it to your monitor or TV.
+- HDMI cable - You'll need to supply an HDMI cable and run it to your monitor or TV.

 - Nintendo Switch Dock - You're going to be hooking cables into this device.